Alan Edelman

 Alan Stuart Edelman (born June 1963) is an American mathematician and computer scientist.
 He is a professor of applied mathematics at the Massachusetts Institute of Technology (MIT) and a Principal Investigator at the MIT Computer Science and Artificial Intelligence Laboratory (CSAIL) where he leads a group in applied computing.
 In 2004, he founded a business called Interactive Supercomputing which was later acquired by Microsoft.
 Edelman is a fellow of American Mathematical Society (AMS), Society for Industrial and Applied Mathematics (SIAM), Institute of Electrical and Electronics Engineers (IEEE), and Association for Computing Machinery (ACM), for his contributions in numerical linear algebra, computational science, parallel computing, and random matrix theory.
-He is one of the cocreators of the technical programming language Julia.
+He is one of the creators of the technical programming language Julia.

 Education

-An alumnus of Hampshire College Summer Studies in Mathematics, Edelman received B.S. and M.S. degrees in mathematics from Yale University in 1984, and a Ph.D. in applied mathematics from MIT in 1989 under the direction of Lloyd N. Trefethen.
+Edelman received B.S. and M.S. degrees in mathematics from Yale University in 1984, and a Ph.D. in applied mathematics from MIT in 1989 under the direction of Lloyd N. Trefethen.
 Following a year at Thinking Machines Corporation, and at CERFACS in France, Edelman went to U.C.
 Berkeley as a Morrey Assistant Professor and Levy Fellow, 1990–93.
 He joined the MIT faculty in applied mathematics in 1993.